LjubicaKolak2002/Bitcoin-Blockexplorer/README.md

 # Bitcoin-Blockexplorer

-Application for viewing basic data from a blockchain network.
+Application for viewing and searching basic data from a blockchain network.

 ## **Table of Contents**
 - [Overview](#overview)